zhangCabbage/leetcode/README.md

 ## Build Time
-2016/4/3  4:56pm
+`2016/4/3  4:56pm`(北京时间)

 ## Update Time
-2016/10/28  9:42pm
+`2016/10/28  9:42pm`(北京时间)

 ## Illustrate
+Oh, yes I am chinese.
+But Consider from two aspects I decided to use english as much as possible in the project.
+On one hand for improve my poor English, on the other hand for easy to communicate with foreigners. hahaha...
+Though I know there is no.

 `16.10.28` **Said:**
 > From `April 3rd` to `October 28th` almost six and a half months, I completed half of the leetcode problem, all of the easy and almost all of the medium problem.
-Basically every question, hold on for half a year, except during the national day of half a month of desertion.
-The next plan is to finish the rest of the 42 medium problem, and then began to sum up and review.
+`Basically every question, hold on for half a year`, except during the national day of half a month of desertion. **The next plan is to finish the rest of the 42 medium problem, and then began to sum up and review.**